wasm-outbound-http-examples/sebastianwessel-quickjs/README.md

 # Use sebastianwessel/quickjs to send HTTP(s) requests from inside WASM

-This devcontainer is configured to provide you a latest stable version of NodeJs by using default devcontainer configuration.
+This devcontainer is configured to provide you a latest stable version of Node.js by using default devcontainer configuration.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/wasm-outbound-http-examples/sebastianwessel-quickjs)